NetFACS/NetFACS/README.md

 23, and 24 are significantly more common than would be expected given the information we have from the other emotions.
 AU23, for example, occurs 36 times, which is 80% of all ‘angry’ faces.
 Expected would be 2.5%, so we have an increase in probability of 32 times.
-When we see AU 23, we can be 84% sure that this is an angry face (specificity).

 We can also plot this.
 In element.plot, the y-axis is based on the log-transformed change in probability between the observed and all